Mental Health Facilities Dayton, WA

 Blue Mountain Counseling Of Columbia County

 Blue Mountain Counseling Of Columbia County is a mental health treatment center in Dayton, WA, located at 221 East Washington Avenue, 99328 zip code area.
 Blue Mountain Counseling Of Columbia County provides outpatient treatment and telemedicine/telehealth.
-Blue Mountain Counseling Of Columbia County offers group therapy, individual psychotherapy and behavior modification to children / adolescents, adults and seniors 65 or older.
+Blue Mountain Counseling Of Columbia County offers behavior modification, individual psychotherapy and couples/family therapy to young adults, adults and children / adolescents.
 Blue Mountain Counseling Of Columbia County also supports people requiring dual diagnosis treatment.
-Additional services at Blue Mountain Counseling Of Columbia County consist of court-ordered outpatient treatment, suicide prevention services and supported employment.
+Additional services at Blue Mountain Counseling Of Columbia County consist of suicide prevention services, psychosocial rehabilitation services and supported employment.

 Learn More